darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 # 11 - RetroFighters Brawler64 Bluetooth Paring Guide

 ## 11.1 - First pairing

-### 11.1.1 - Switch Mode
 1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
 2. Power up Brawler64 by holding sync button until LEDs move in a up/down pattern.
 3. LED will stop blinking once pairing is complete.

-### 11.1.2 - Xinput Mode

-In this mode the controller will mock an Xbox controller and can't be uniquely identified.
-As such you need to load the **RetroFighters Brawlers64 Xinput** preset.

-1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
-2. Power up Brawler64 by holding both B & sync buttons until LEDs 1 & 4 start blinking.
-3. LED will stop blinking once pairing is complete and LEDs 1 & 4 will be on to indicate Xinput mode.

 ## 11.2 - Reconnect